The equivariant Minkowski problem in Minkowski space: Introduction

 In \cite{fv} a Radon measure is defined on $\H^d$ as the first-order variation of the volume of an $\epsilon$-neighborhood of $S$.
-If $S$ is $C^1$ and space-like, it coincides with the direct image of the intrinsic volume measure on $S$ through the map $G$.
-We denote by $\A(K)$ this measure, called the \emph{area measure}.
+If $S$ is $C^1$ and space-like, it coincides with the direct image of the intrinsic volume measure on $S$ through the map $\gauss$.
+We denote by $\A(\fconv)$ this measure, called the \emph{area measure}.

-So given a Radon measure $\mu$ on $\H^d$ the generalized Minkowski problem in Minkowski space asks for a convex subset $K$ such that $\A(K)=\mu$.
+So given a Radon measure $\mu$ on $\H^d$ the generalized Minkowski problem in Minkowski space asks for a convex subset $\fconv$ such that $\A(\fconv)=\mu$.

 As $\H^d$ is not compact, a boundary condition must be added for the well-possessedness of this problem.
-Geometrically this boundary condition means that we need to prescribe the domain of dependence of the surface $S$, or equivalently the light-like support planes of $K$.
+Geometrically this boundary condition corresponds to the choice of the domain of dependence of the hypersurface $S$, or equivalently the light-like support planes of $\fconv$.

 Results on this direction are for instance pointed out in \cite{li95}, where an assumption on the regularity of the boundary condition has been considered.